+Prerequisities:

+Conditions for course completion:

-Essay - 45%
+Essay - 25%

-Final project - 55%
+Final project - 75%

+Learning outcomes:

 The aim of the seminar is to study the concept of Gender Mainstreaming as an essential part of all political, economic and social spheres of life.
 The absolvents can explain the basic terminology connected to gender mainstreaming, and can actively work with documentation, texts and information about the social and political activities connected to the gender perspective.
 The absolvents can utilize the knowledge gained in the course in the planning of their own projects focused on gender mainstreaming in different sectors, including education.

+Brief outline of the course:

 Gender Mainstreaming - Basic Terminology

 Gender specific activities and positive discrimination

 Concept of Gender Equality (Equal vs. Identical)

 Gender mainstreaming in the EU policies

 Gender mainstreaming in world politics

 Gender mainstreaming in education

+Recommended literature: